National Aeronautics and Space Administration

 PERSONAL DATA: Born March 31, 1957 in El Paso, Texas.
 Married to the former Diana Lynn Morris of Springfield, Virginia.
 They have two children.
 He enjoys baseball and running.
-Pat’s mother, Patsy L. Forrester, resides in Fort Walton Beach, Florida.
+Pat’s mother, Patsy L. Forrester, resides in Houston, TX.
 His father, Colonel (ret.)
 Redmond V. Forrester is deceased.
 Diana’s father, Colonel (ret.)
 Lurie J. Morris, resides in Hendersonville, North Carolina.
 Her mother, Bettye Morris, is deceased.

 EDUCATION: Graduated from West Springfield High School, Springfield, Virginia, in 1975; received a Bachelor of Science Degree in Applied Sciences and Engineering from the United States Military Academy, West Point, New York, in 1979, and a Master of Science Degree in Mechanical and Aerospace Engineering from the University of Virginia in 1989.

 AWARDS: Defense Superior Service Medal; Legion of Merit; Meritorious Service Medal (2nd Oak Leaf Cluster); Army Commendation Medal; Army Achievement Medal; National Defense Service Medal; Senior Air Force Space Badge; Expert Infantryman Badge.